allgreed/kasprowicz.pro/content/about.md

 <!--TODO: expand-->
 <!--TODO: does this belong here?-->

+Also: I'm unbelievably bad at enumerating past events in a chronological order.
+It's just how my mind works.
+If the past is connected to something it is there - it's just doesn't stand quite well on it's own for me.
+So I totally abhor the practice of status reports.
+I've got no idea ["what's up"](/now).
+I can use tools to probably reconstruct it.
+Don't love it.

 ## About what next

 > I've been thinking about this stuff very seriously for over a decade, and I love that you're the first person who's really let me implement it.